 ABOUT WE CAST A SHADOW

-A bold, provocative debut for fans of Get Out and Paul Beatty’s The Sellout, about a father’s obsessive quest to protect his son—even if it means turning him white
+A “brilliant and devastating” (Booklist) debut for fans of Get Out and Paul Beatty’s The Sellout, about a father’s obsessive quest to protect his son—even if it means turning him white

-“An incisive and necessary work of brilliant satire.”—Roxane Gay, author of Bad Feminist
+“An incisive and necessary work of satire.”—Roxane Gay, author of Bad Feminist

 In this near-future Southern city plagued by fenced-in ghettos and police violence, more and more residents are turning to this experimental medical procedure.
 Like any father, our narrator just wants the best for his son, Nigel, a biracial boy whose black birthmark is getting bigger by the day.
 The darker Nigel becomes, the more frightened his father feels.
 But how far will he go to protect his son?
 And will he destroy his family in the process?

 This electrifying, hallucinatory novel is at once a keen satire of surviving racism in America and a profoundly moving family story.
-At its center is a father at war with himself who just wants his son to thrive in a broken world.
-A writer whose work evokes the crackling prose of Ralph Ellison and the dizzying menace of Franz Kafka, Maurice Carlos Ruffin is a ferociously talented new writer who fearlessly shines a light on the violence we inherit, and on the desperate things we do for the ones we love.
+At its center is a father who just wants his son to thrive in a broken world.
+Maurice Carlos Ruffin’s work evokes the clear vision of Ralph Ellison, the dizzying menace of Franz Kafka, and the crackling prose of Vladimir Nabokov.
+We Cast a Shadow fearlessly shines a light on the violence we inherit, and on the desperate things we do for the ones we love.